 We humans are remarkable for our ability to undertake and accomplish incredibly complex tasks.
 We build and maintain structures in space, create new technologies, and solve complex societal and cultural challenges.

-What are you selling? (product)
+What are you selling? (product and positioning)

-How are you selling it? (sales)
+How are you selling it? (marketing and sales)

-Many business leaders and their teams often skip this process completely, or skip steps in the frenzy to hire a sales team (or train the existing team) and “go-to-market” before steps 1 and 2 are accomplished.
+Many business leaders often skip this process completely, or skip steps in the frenzy to hire a sales team (or train the existing team) and “go-to-market” before steps 1 and 2 are accomplished.
 Many fail to adjust the plan after discovering new targets, competitors or pricing surprises.
 Some make the necessary adjustments, but fail to communicate and share the new plan.

 This random approach usually results in spending too much time on bad tactics, missing key value propositions, and misaligned teams that duplicate efforts or skip critical functions.
 The “strategy of personal agendas” takes over, trust breaks down, and misalignment results.
 “What in the hell are we doing?” becomes the common whisper following many meetings.